Small and Modern Navy Entryway

 - Shoe cubby: DIY, full plans here

-- Framed mirror: DIY, full plans here over at Pretty Handy Girl
+- Framed mirror: DIY, full plans here

 - Key rack: DIY, full plans here